Tax Breaks: Turn Your Hobby into a Business

 What If the IRS Asks for Proof?

 The need for keeping meticulous records can’t be overstated.
-A lot more taxpayers can be expected to make this transition in 2018 now that hobby expenses are no longer deductible, so the IRS will be keeping a close eye on this situation going forward.
+A lot more taxpayers can be expected to make this transition in 2018 now that hobby expenses are no longer deductible so that the IRS will be keeping a close eye on this situation going forward.

 Be ready to prove that you mean business.